Vernite/backend/BUILDING.md

 openssl x509 -in cert.pem -out cert.der -outform DER
 ```
 Rename der file to `vernite-2022.private-key.der` and copy it to the working directory.

+### Slack Application

+To create a Slack application you need a Slack account.

+Go to [link](https://api.slack.com/apps) and create new app.
+In basic information tab create App-Level token and add it to `application.properties`.
+In `Add features and functionality` configure `Event subscriptions`:
+- Turn them on
+- Set request url to `YOUR_URL/api/integration/slack/events`
+- In section `Subscribe to events on behalf of users` select: `message.channels`, `message.groups`, `message.im`

+In `OAuth & Permission` section add redirect url: `YOUR_URL/api/integration/slack/oauth_redirect`.
+In `User Token Scopes` choose: `message.channels`, `message.groups`, `message.im`.

+### ReCaptcha setup

+TODO: add description

 ## Building